openshift/enhancements/enhancements/agent-installer/development-environment.md

 development and for automating the flows in Openshift CI.
 * Create predefined configurations to deploy Openshift in HA, compact and SNO topologies.
-* Create predefined network configurations for Openshift including but not limited IP type (IPv4, IPv6, dual-stack), L2 segments and DHCP configurations.
+* Create predefined network configurations for Openshift including but not limited IP type (IPv4, IPv6, dual-stack).
-* A reusable environment configuration for development and testing teams to use with predefined flows for quicker onboarding.
+* A reusable and reproducible environment configuration with predefined flows for development and testing teams to use.
 * Convergence of the underlying scripts and environment setup code between Metal Platform (IPI) team and the new Agent Installer teams.